-Prior to taking a leave of absence students must complete a leave of absence request form which can be obtained from the College's Retention Officer.
-The leave of absence request form is submitted to the College's Retention Officer along with all supporting documentation.
+Prior to taking a leave of absence students must complete a leave of absence request form, which can be obtained by contacting LOArequest@centralpenn.edu.
+The completed leave of absence request form is then submitted, by the student, to LOArequest@centralpenn.edu along with all supporting documentation.
 The leave of absence process is for students who have a documentable medical or military reason; therefore, students must provide the reason for requesting a leave of absence as well as provide the College with the anticipated date of return to class.
 The student must have an approved leave of absence prior to the start of the leave.

-If unforeseen circumstances, such as a medical emergency, prevent a student from completing the leave of absence approval process above, the College may still grant the leave of absence if the College is able to document the unforeseen circumstance and receives a completed leave of absence application at a later date.
+If unforeseen circumstances, such as a medical emergency, prevent a student from completing the leave of absence approval process in advance, the College will still grant the leave of absence if the student is able to provide documentation for the unforeseen medical or military circumstances.